grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "As you know, what is illegal in one territory is a high-value commodity in another, at least for most cargo," said Hemi.

 "Oh, I wasn't judging, just, ya know, clarifying.
-Regional high-value commodities are the _Gnat's_ bread and butter."
+Regional high-value commodities are the _Gnat_'s bread and butter."

 They made their way forward and regrouped around the navigation table, most still holding their tin coffee mugs.